Do I Need an Egg Donor?

 Step 5: Preparation for Embryo Replacement

-With fresh donor eggs, you will be monitored synchronously to the stimulation of the donor.
+With fresh donor eggs via a known (directed) donor, you will be monitored synchronously to the stimulation of the donor.
 To synchronize a donor/recipient for a fresh embryo replacement cycle, you will be treated with estrogen and progesterone to mimic the hormonal pattern in a normal cycle.
 You will be notified when the decision to proceed to the egg retrieval in the donor is made, and sperm will be collected the day of the retrieval for fertilization.

-With frozen donor eggs, you may begin your cycle once the donor eggs have been received by our embryologists.
+With frozen donor eggs, you may begin your cycle once the donor eggs have been received by our embryologists from the egg bank.
 You will be treated with estrogen and progesterone to mimic the hormonal pattern in a normal cycle and you will be given an anticipated date for the embryo transfer.

 Step 6: Embryo Replacement - Recipient

-Once the donor oocytes are harvested or thawed, they are fertilized in the laboratory and the recipient will undergo a transfer of typically 3 - 5 days following the oocyte retrieval.
-Usually 1 - 2 embryos are replaced.
+Once the donor oocytes are harvested or thawed, they are fertilized in the laboratory and the recipient will undergo an embryoa transfer typically 3 - 5 days following oocyte fertilization the oocyte retrieval.
 Additional viable embryos may be frozen for future use.